Types of Degrees Biopsychology Majors Are Getting

 Online Biopsychology Programs

-In 2017-2018, 28 schools offered a biopsychology program of some type.
+In the 2018-2019 academic year, 28 schools offered some type of biopsychology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|